ilyosbek97/ilyosbek97/README.md

 ---
 ## 🌟 About Me

 Hello!
-I'm [Your Name], an AI enthusiast and innovator with a passion for technology and research.
+I'm [Ilyosbek(일리)], an AI enthusiast and innovator with a passion for technology and research.
 Here's a bit about me:

 - 🎓 **M.S. in AI Convergence Engineering**
   Pukyong National University (GPA: 4.4/4.5)